 Contact Us to Schedule a Free Consultation

-If you’ve been arrested, charged, or are under investigation for domestic battery under PC 243(e)(1), contact a Orange County domestic violence lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for domestic battery under Penal Code 243(e)(1) pc, contact a Orange County domestic violence lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
 Our office represents those facing criminal charges in Orange County, Los Angeles, Ventura, San Diego, San Bernardino, and Riverside counties.

 Domestic Battery is also known as “Spousal Battery”.

 California Penal Code 243(e)(1) defined: “When a battery is committed against a spouse, a person with whom the defendant is cohabiting, a person who is the parent of the defendant’s child, former spouse, fiancé, or fiancée, or a person with whom the defendant currently has, or has previously had, a dating or engagement relationship, the battery is punishable by a fine not exceeding two thousand dollars ($2,000), or by imprisonment in a county jail for a period of not more than one year, or by both that fine and imprisonment.
 If probation is granted, or the execution or imposition of the sentence is suspended, it shall be a condition thereof that the defendant participate in, for no less than one year, and successfully complete, a batterer’s treatment program, as described in Section 1203.097, or if none is available, another appropriate counseling program designated by the court.
 However, this provision shall not be construed as requiring a city, a county, or a city and county to provide a new program or higher level of service as contemplated by Section 6 of Article XIII B of the California Constitution.”

 See PC 243(f)(10): (“Dating relationship” means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement independent of financial considerations.”)